mikaelvesavuori/dorametrix/README.md

 The specific action, `mikaelvesavuori/dorametrix-action@v1.0.0`, is available for use.

 #### Bitbucket Pipelines pipe

+_Note that the version below assumes Dorametrix version 1/2._

 An example using two user-provided secrets and setting the product with a known variable representing the repo name: